 As part of CBT, you are likely to undergo cognitive restructuring as well as exposure and relaxation exercises.

 Put simply, CBT posits that distortions in thinking lead people to feel and maintain anxious feelings.
+Thoughts are blown out of proportion and worries are increased.
 The goal of the therapist is to help clients think more realistically which will lead to less anxiety.

-Exposure is sometimes performed as a separate therapy but it is often subsumed under CBT.
-Exposure is the process of confronting anxiety-provoking situations in order to reduce anxiety.
+Exposure is sometimes performed as a separate therapy but is often subsumed under CBT.
+It is the process of confronting anxiety-provoking situations in order to reduce anxiety.
 By confronting, rather than avoiding, the client learns that the situation is not as frightening as it may have initially appeared.

 Like exposure, relaxation can be done separately from CBT but it is often used as a behavioral method.
 Relaxation is the opposite of anxiety.
 If you can perform exercises to help you relax (e.g., deep breathing) then your anxiety will be significantly reduced.